 R.C.
 Cowie, Social Media Manager/Operations Analyst[Read R.C.'s posts]

-Found Phillies Nation on Facebook?
-Twitter?
-Atop Google searches?
-R.C. is the the reason.
 R.C. possess the versatile acumen needed to maintain Phillies Nation’s status as a top player in the Philadelphia social network scene.
 R.C is our top talent evaluator, bringing you all of the writers you’ve come to enjoy, all under one roof here at Phillies Nation.
-His other tasks include diligently planning and creating new and exciting ventures for Phillies Nation through its sponsors, Philly media and our fanbase.
-R.C. is a member of the Society of American Baseball Research, contributing historical and analytical analyses of baseball events both past and present.
+R.C. is a member of the Society of American Baseball Research, contributing historical and analytical analysis of baseball events both past and present.
 Born in Philly and raised on the mean streets of the Northeast, R.C. is a 2012 graduate of The Pennsylvania State University.
-Highlights his free time geeking out on Star Trek, analyzing the hiccuping of the past in the present and scouting out his next overseas adventure.
+A professional non-athlete, his free time consists of geeking out on Star Trek and wrestling, and running long distances.
+Twitter: @cowiebunga215

 Corey Seidman, Analysis Editor [Read Corey's posts]